-Sometimes I think my career has been a series of happy accidents.
+- Sometimes I think my career has been a series of happy accidents.
 I worked for a restaurant investment company after leaving university but wanted to work abroad, so I joined the civil service with the aim of getting into the Foreign Office.
 My first job as a civil servant was for the Government Olympic Executive in 2008, from where I was seconded to establish what was then called the Olympic Park Legacy Company – now the London Legacy Development Corporation (LLDC).
 It was initially a fixed-term secondment, but they asked me to carry on working in the legacy team, and six months turned into six years.
-During my time at LLDC I met a lot of Mace people who encouraged me to make the leap into the private sector, which I did in early 2015.
+During my time at LLDC I met a lot of Mace people who encouraged me to move back into the private sector, which I did in early 2015.

 - How has your career progressed since joining Mace?

 When I first joined Mace in 2015, I worked in the strategic pursuits team, which focuses on business development.
 That gave me valuable insight into the workings and perspectives across the different business sectors and units.
 Having developed my skills in the nuclear sector, as part of the Horizon Nuclear Power team, the opportunity to go to Lima came up and I was appointed Deputy Delivery Lead for Infrastructure on the Lima 2019 Games.
 This paved the way for further business development work in Latin America.

 In the summer of 2020, Mace and our JV partners won a G2G agreement with the Government of Peru to support the reconstruction, construction and enhancement of infrastructure damaged by El Niño in 2017.
 As Mace’s regional manager for Latin America, I was thrilled to be appointed the UK Delivery Team Joint Venture Spokesperson on the project.
 I’m leading our business development across Latin America with a focus on Peru as our base.

 - What do you enjoy most about your current role at Mace?